 You have a lot of options here!
 First, a clipped horse is an easy grooming job.
 EASY.
-But, it’s not for everyone, and this previous article here will shed some light on good reasons to clip, and good reasons to leave the coat on.
+But, it’s not for everyone, and this previous article here will shed some light on good reasons to clip, and good reasons to leave your horse’s winter coat on.

 - Get acquainted with a vacuum for horses.
 Very acquainted.
 After a super long curry comb session, use a vacuum to get all of the “stuff” you pulled up away from your horse.
 No amount of flicking a brush can compare to a vacuum.

 - Use your fingertips.
 Your bare naked fingertips.
-You will need to feel your horse everywhere to make sure scabbies and such are not forming.
-Also, a winter coat will hide inflammation in legs, so use your hands to examine your horse every single day.
+You will need to feel your horse everywhere to make sure scabs and such are not forming.
+Also, a winter coat will hide inflammation in legs.
+Use your hands to inspect every inch of your horse.
 Other common areas for winter skin funk are the girth area and the skin folds near the elbow.
 These areas can sweat a lot and the folds of skin can create a mess.

-- You also need to use your hands to examine the ribs - make sure they are not poking out!
+- You also need to use your hands to examine the ribs – make sure they are not poking out!
+Or they have disappeared.
 Many horses have trouble keeping weight in the winter, so monitor this by using your hands.